mohanapriya1994/ContentConceptsData/services/academic_services/index.md

       question: Is my information secure with you?
       answer: We can edit as per two English language styles – American English and British English.
-key: plagiarism_correction
+key: academic_editing
 parentType: technical
 seo:
-  title: Plagiarism removal services in India, Plagiarism checker services, Plagiarism detection
+  title: English Editing and Proofreading Services in India for research paper & manuscript
-  description: Plagiarism checker and plagiarism removal services in India at truly affordable prices.
-We help reduce similarity in manuscript
+  description: Academic English editing and proofreading services in India at affordable prices.
+Why pay in dollar when you can pay in rupee?
   keywords:
+    - English editing
+    - editing english
-    - Plagiarism checker
+    - editing manuscripts
-    - Plagiarism correction
+    - editing service
-    - Plagiarism checking
+    - manuscript editor
+    - editing a manuscript
-    - Plagiarism detection
+    - manuscript editing
-    - Plagiarism remover
+    - manuscript edit
+    - manuscript editing services free online english language editing service
+    - english language editing service india
 ---

-Our plagiarism checker service is powered by technology as well as expert minds.
-Modern day academic plagiarism involves a lot of unintentional similarity that the authors have as part of sections such as Materials & Methods or References or definition of principles or laws that remain constant and are universal.
-Let our experts help you find out the root cause of plagiarism and reduce the similarity faster by using industry leading software and then checked by expert editors in the chosen field.
-Our Plagiarism Checker services involve:
+If you are looking for affordable yet top-quality academic editing services, you have reached the right place.
+Our mission is to prvoide [manuscript editing](/services/manuscript_editing) and proofreading services at affordable price.

+When you select us, you will get personalised support, and prompt responses at a quicker pace than others.
+Here is the list of our Academic Editing Services